-It might be important to emphasize that BUILT_SOURCES is honored only by 'make all', 'make check' and 'make install'.
-This means you cannot build a specific target (e.g., 'make foo') in a clean tree if it depends on a built source.
+To emphasize, BUILT_SOURCES is honored only by 'make all', 'make check', 'make install', and make install-exec (and 'make dist').
+This means you cannot build an arbitrary target (e.g., 'make foo') in a clean tree if it depends on a built source.
 However it will succeed if you have run 'make all' earlier, because accurate dependencies are already available.